I love to-do checklists—it’s just so satisfying to tick off every box no matter if it’s a task list or a grocery shopping list.

 Maybe you want something even more non-conventional?
 Try this wall-mounted paper dispenser, which comes in 8, 12, and 24 inches.
 Apart from making it easy to scribble your checklists, it looks really, really pretty when added to the walls of your home office, kitchen, or even as a bedroom decor.

-I’m personally worried about the paper I might waste with this one, but I guess I can always roll some scratch paper as a refill.
+I’m personally worried about the paper wasted with this one, but you can always roll some scratch paper as a refill.

 Price: $50.84 (8 inches)